West Pymble Out of School Care

 Our Parent Management Committee meets once per term, to discuss issues relating to the Centre and how it operates.
 We encourage all families to join the committee.

-A copy of our policy is available on the rack in the Centre foyer.
+A copy of our policy is available on the rack in the Centre foyer or by request.

 The National Quality Framework is a system developed to ensure that school aged children have stimulating, positive experiences and interactions that foster their self esteem and confidence.